How to Prepare Your Business for Hurricane Season in South Florida

-As the United States prepares for yet another rough hurricane season, there are steps to prepare for a hurricane that will ensure the safety of your family, loved ones and your business.
-In the past, we have seen the catastrophic result that can occur after a storm rolls through.
+As Floridians prepare for yet another rough hurricane season, there are steps to prepare for dangerous storms that will ensure the safety of your family, loved ones and your business.
+In the past, we have seen the catastrophic results that can occur after hurricanes and tropical storms roll through.

-There is a way to prepare your home and business for a hurricane, even if you don’t have a lot of time to do so.
-Some of these measures are short-term solutions, while others are long-term, and if you aren’t prepared this time, you certainly will be prepared for the next storm or hurricane season.
+There are some important ways to prepare your business for the next hurricane season (even if you don’t have a lot of time to do so).
+Some of these measures are short-term solutions, while others are long-term.
+And if you aren’t prepared this time, you certainly will be prepared for the next storm or hurricane season.

-When the time comes to prepare your business for a storm, you want to make sure you are protecting the most important part of your business; the people.
-If for some reason you and your employees may find yourselves trapped inside the office or somewhere in the building.
-In times like these, it will be important to have the necessary tools and procedures in place to protect all occupants.
+When it comes time to prepare your business for a storm, you will want to make sure you are protecting the most important part of your business; the people.
+When surprise storms arise, you and your employees may find yourselves trapped inside the office or somewhere in the building.
+In times like these, it will be important to have the necessary tools and proper procedures in place to protect all occupants.
 This will include protection from flooding, high winds, and flying debris.
 A plan should also be in place to prepare for a evacuation if necessary (when possible).

-Take inventory of your employee’s information.
-Keep your directory closeby and always have emergency contacts filled out, along with a record of phone numbers, addresses, their regular schedule, and more.
+Take inventory and create a directory of your employee’s information ahead of time.
+This directory should include emergency contacts.
+The information should document phone numbers, addresses, the employees’ regular schedules, and any other important information.
 If you have a virtual business, take steps in order to ensure their safety even while they are remote.

-Stay up to date on evacuation measures for your business and abide by the city’s ordinance and evacuation instructions, each and every time.
+Stay up to date on evacuation measures for your business and abide by the city’s ordinance and evacuation instructions.
 Make sure your employees are familiar with evacuation techniques and know where all emergency exits and pathways are, to get out of the building safely in case of an emergency situation.

-Create a team of emergency responders who know and understand the dangers that a hurricane can have.
-Give out leadership positions so you aren’t the only one who is directing people in case of an emergency (in the event you are unable to do so).
-Once a month role play and practice what to do in case of an emergency and go over the roles, or post them in an area where employees can see.
+Create a team of emergency responders who know and understand the dangers during hurricane season.
+Delegate leadership positions to help with directing people in case of an emergency (in the event you are unable to do so).
+Once a month, role play and practice what to do in case of an emergency.
+Go over each designated employee’s role (or post them in an area where employees can see at all times).

 Be sure to keep on top of the local news and weather channels to evaluate just how serious the storm is and how it will affect your area specifically.
 If you are being told to evacuate, then do not waste any time and evacuate.
-Time and time again, Floridians believe they are able to ride out the storm, there have been too many instances where people stay and hunker down, only to find that there are unforeseen circumstances that immediately make the situation go from an intermediate threat to the red zone.
+Time and time again, Floridians believe they are able to ride out the storm.
+But, unfortunately, there have been too many instances where people stay and hunker down.
+Afterwards, they find that there are unforeseen circumstances that immediately make the situation go from an intermediate threat to the red zone.